Online Therapy for Trauma, Grief, and Neurodivergence Across Oregon

 where & what I studied

-I’m trained in somatic trauma approaches, attachment theory, Satir’s Human Growth & Development Model, and many systems perspectives, alongside a continuous, ongoing relationship with learning.
+I’m trained in somatic trauma approaches, attachment theory, and depth-oriented and systems perspectives.

-These experiences continue to inform how I conceptualize mental health cases, trauma, systems, and this work.
+These experiences continue to inform how I conceptualize mental health care, trauma, systems, and this work; they are vital to the way I practice.

 Focus &